cameronmclean/pattern_mining/Notes for workshop facilitation.md

 we do things, and the reasons for the ways we do things in a successful experiment.

+>Our tools to support science typically neglect the process in which physical
+>experiments are actually designed.
+An experiment has specific goals, and also
+>constraints (time, cost, manpower...), and requires access to specific
+>resources.
+The ability to design an experiment that optimally addresses all
+>these concerns is critical part of scientific problem solving.
+>
+>Normally we design experiments informally, and specify them in lab books or
+>loose notes.
+We need capabilities to assist scientists in identifying
+>resources, specifying, maintaining, and sharing experimental design.
+The
+>capability to navigate and mange the process would be great.

+######Chin, G., Schuchardt, K., Myers, J., & Gracio, D. (2000).
+Participatory
+######workflow analysis: Unveiling scientific research processes with scientists.

 We might (will!) have different experiences about what is important for a given protocol.
 This is good.
 The point of patterns is to start with experience and work towards more objective, testable, and deeper truths.